coupergateway/couper-examples/simple-fileserving/README.md

 Every Web Application begins with a client (browser) loading an HTML page.
 All necessary scripts, styles and images are referenced in the HTML document and in turn requested by the browser.
 The rest is browsing history :)

-The counterpart to the Web client is the good, old Web server that serves static files on the clients demand.
+The counterpart to the Web client is the good, old Web server that serves static files on the clients' demand.

-Let's do that with couper!
+Let's do that with Couper!

 ## Configuration